 Essential resin casting supplies

 1. Casting resin.
 Of course, you need a casting resin.
-These resins are intended to be poured into something with ‘sides’ like a mold or bezel.
+Casting resins are for containers with ‘sides’ like a mold or bezel.
 They mix in a thinner viscosity, making it easier to pour large volumes of them into molds without introducing bubbles.
 Casting resins also release bubbles easier, which is essential if you are casting large volumes or in deep pours.
-If you don’t know the difference between a casting resin and a doming resin, learn why it’s important to know those details here: Casting resin versus doming resin

 Pro tip: A resin is either a casting resin or a doming resin.
 If a manufacturer tells you that it is suitable for both, it’s not your best choice for casting.
 If it mixes thick enough to dome, then it oftentimes mixes too thick to use in a mold and get a bubble-free casting.